This post was updated for accuracy on 6/22/2020.

 I haven’t done a post highlighting mast cell activation disorders (MCAD) yet, because I wasn’t entirely convinced I had it and frankly because every time I began to research it, I would get my hands on some highly technical piece on a brain-foggy day and gave up on even trying to understand it.
-I reasoned that with fasciablasting and my protocol, I was doing so much better that maybe I didn’t need to explore Mastocytosis or mast cell activation syndrome (MCAS) as a possible culprit at all.
+I reasoned that with fasciablasting and my protocol, I was doing so much better that maybe I didn’t need to explore Mastocytosis or mast cell activation syndrome (MCAS) as a possible culprit.

-Then I tried living out in the world (okay, in my own car) driving for Uber last fall and though I only drove a few hours a week, I ended up rapidly destroying my health and spending several months trying to recuperate.
+I tried living out in the world (okay, in my own car) driving for Uber last fall and though I only drove a few hours a week, I ended up rapidly destroying my health and spending several months trying to recuperate.
 This seemed entirely like a mystery to me at first.
 I began to wonder if maybe the doctor who refused to remove my ME/CFS dx might have been right to do so.

 Then spring happened and a few minutes in a car with a tiny bleach spill nearly put me in anaphylactic shock.
 After that, I began reacting to everything, the dry shampoo I’ve been using for two years, my hair dye and deodorant.
 Suddenly, foods I’ve eaten my whole life without incident started setting my esophagus ablaze and causing nausea, bloating and diarrhea, such as green beans, bananas, vinegar, yeast, and pepper, all in spite of taking benadryl and zantac 30 minutes prior to each meal.
 I realized then it was time to admit that if I hope to have any sort of a life at all, I better figure this whole thing out.